iLert/docs/integrations/sematext.md

 }
 ```

-1. Edit your alert rule to send notification to iLert
+1. Edit your alert rule to send notification to ilert

 ![](../.gitbook/assets/Screenshot\_16\_03\_21\_\_17\_08.png)

 Finished!
-Your Sematext alerts will now create alerts in iLert.
+Your Sematext alerts will now create alerts in ilert.

 ## FAQ <a href="#faq" id="faq"></a>

-**Will alerts in iLert be resolved automatically?**
+**Will alerts in ilert be resolved automatically?**

-Yes, as soon as an alert has been completed in Sematext, the associated alert in iLert will be resolved automatically.
+Yes, as soon as an alert has been completed in Sematext, the associated alert in ilert will be resolved automatically.

-**Can I connect Sematext with multiple alert sources from iLert?**
+**Can I connect Sematext with multiple alert sources from ilert?**

 Yes, simply add more notification hooks in Sematext.